 If the testes have not changed more since the onset of the disease, testicular atrophy can then be treated by hormonal or surgical intervention.

 Testicular atrophy is reversible when detected early, and the appropriate treatment is administered in most cases.
 However, if left untreated for extended periods, additional damage may occur, and the chances of reversion may decrease.

 Medical conditions commonly found in younger people, such as testicular torsion, should be remedied with surgical intervention.
 Hormone replacement therapy can also be prescribed along with changes in lifestyle and regular exercise.

 If it is due to a sexually transmitted infection or other infection, the treatment of that specific infection will likely resolve the case of testicular atrophy in time; you will probably need a round of antibiotics.

 In other cases, you will have to make some lifestyle changes.
 In rare cases, you may need surgery to treat claims of testicular torsion.

 While the conditions that can cause testicular atrophy are usually easy to treat, testicular atrophy by itself is not always reversible.
 Early treatment increases the likelihood that testicular atrophy is reversible in many cases.

 This is especially important if your testicular atrophy is due to testicular torsion.
 Waiting more than a few hours to seek treatment can cause permanent damage.

-From this, the prophylaxis of testicular atrophy is reduced, first, to the timely interpretation of anxiety symptoms and the formulation of the correct diagnosis.
+The prevention of testicular atrophy is reduced, first, to the timely interpretation of anxiety symptoms and the formulation of the correct diagnosis.